mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 `google_community` |

 NOTE: it may be useful to also learn a bit about Ruby's `Time` class for this challenge.

+If you want to add any other attributes or methods, feel free to do so!

 ## Release 2: Write your [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)